The truth is, it doesn’t matter what sort of camera you use to take a photograph because the camera doesn’t create the image. You do.

-In the first week we look at the bones of a photograph, the compositional elements that form the foundation of an image, and explore how to cultivate more awareness as we use our cameras to filter the world around us.
+In the first session we look at the bones of a photograph, the compositional elements that form the foundation of an image, and explore how to cultivate more awareness as we use our cameras to filter the world around us.
 We’ll explore line, shape and form and investigate the Rules of Thirds and Odds, negative and positive space, and why it’s necessary to break the rules once in a while!

-In the second week we examine the flesh of a photograph, the layers of information that give an image more depth and resonance.
+In the second session we examine the flesh of a photograph, the layers of information that give an image more depth and resonance.
 We’ll explore colour, texture and pattern, and spend a whole lesson diving into the wonders of light — how to use it, capture it and be mindful of it when shooting.
 We’ll also begin looking at ways to weave more of ourselves into our images.

-In the third week we figure out how we can layer more emotion through our shots, diving into different ways to capture our loved ones and record the memories as they happen.
+In the third session we figure out how we can layer more emotion through our shots, diving into different ways to capture our loved ones and record the memories as they happen.
 We’ll explore how to use details and symbolism in our images, how to play with perspective, focus and scale, and start nurturing the genesis of our own unique style.
 I’ll also give you a quickie aperture lesson in layman’s terms :-)

-In the fourth week we turn our cameras on ourselves, experimenting with self-portraiture as a way to translate our inner world and create metaphors for how we feel.
+In the fourth session we turn our cameras on ourselves, experimenting with self-portraiture as a way to translate our inner world and create metaphors for how we feel.
 I won’t make you take hundred selfies (unless you want to), have no fear!
 But we WILL be exploring the healing benefits of putting ourselves in front of the camera, adding real emotion to our shots and taking back control of our own image.

 Please note that while I will be briefly touching on post-processing your shots this isn’t a technical photography class.
 I prefer to use my intuition when taking photographs so this is what I will be teaching too – it’s important to know the basics, and we’ll be looking at the important ones like composition and light, but this course will be a mix of inspiration, tips and essential know-how.